Skip to main content

 The GitHub Enterprise Cloud GraphQL API currently supports two types of global node ID formats.
 The legacy format will be deprecated and replaced with a new format.
 This guide shows you how to migrate to the new format, if necessary.

 By migrating to the new format, you ensure that the response times of your requests remain consistent and small.
-You also ensure that your application continues to work once the legacy IDs are fully deprecated.
+You also ensure that your application continues to work once the legacy IDs are deprecated.

 To learn more about why the legacy global node ID format will be deprecated, see "New global ID format coming to GraphQL."